vtclock, a text-mode full-screen digital clock

 That program, of course, is vtclock.
 It displays a clock.
 For now, that's it.

-To this day, that VT220 is sitting on top of an old rack, being quite useful as a wall clock, even though it's slightly bulky.
+A VT220 sitting on top of an old rack, being quite useful as

+Rob Hoeft is the original author of vtclock.
 I've taken this program and made a few improvements here and there.
-Rob Hoeft is the original author.

 News